justinrgarrard/world-of-naevis.net/docs/gear/scrolls.md

 # Scrolls (50 gp)

-#### Stored Spells

-[Mages](../character_creation/class/wizard) (and to a lesser extent [Cultists](../character_creation/class/cleric)) are prized as scroll-users.
+[Mages](../character_creation/class/wizard) (and to a lesser extent [Priests](../character_creation/class/cleric)) are prized as scroll-users.
 Even the meekest of mages can become portable artillery when girded with half a dozen *Thunderwave* scrolls.
 A first-level scroll can be **purchased for 50 gp** or sold for half that amount.

 {: .language}
 > Adventurers proficient in **Elven** can purchase scrolls at the discounted price of **40 gp**.

-#### Languages of Magic

-Most spell scrolls are written in [Draconic](../more/languages/secret_languages#draconic), the language of wizardry.
-Cleric spells are often scribed in the secret language of a specific cult, but their divine magic makes them accessible to any cleric.

 {: .mundane-item}
 > **Spell Scroll (1st Level)**